elatov/elatov.github.io/_posts/2016-03-10-testing-out-plex-with-docker.md

 ### Creating a Docker Image

-Let's create our own image from the centos one with Plex pre-installed (sample setup can be seen at [Creating a Docker Image from an Existing Container](https://docs.oracle.com/cd/E52668_01/E54669/html/section_c5q_n2z_fp.html)).
+Let's create our own image from the centos one with Plex pre-installed (sample setup can be seen at [Build your own images](Build your own images)).
 First let's launch the image and connect to it:

 	┌─[elatov@m2] - [/home/elatov] - [2015-12-31 08:29:40]
 	└─[0] <> docker run -it docker.io/centos /bin/bash